Gap-labelling conjecture with nonzero magnetic field: Introduction

-It is worth pointing out that the proofs mentioned earlier of the Bellissard gap-labelling conjecture - which corresponds to the zero magnetic field - use the integrality of the top degree component of the Chern character for {\em{even}} dimensions.
+It is worth pointing out that the proofs mentioned earlier of the Bellissard gap-labelling conjecture, which is the special case of the zero magnetic field, use the integrality of the top degree component of the Chern character for {\em{even}} dimensions.
 Since no published proof of this Chern-integrality result is known for general minimal $\Z^p$-actions on Cantor sets, we {\em do not} use it in the present paper.
-Notice however that the Chern-integrality condition is fulfilled both for low dimensions and was also proved in all even dimensions whenever the relevant $K$-theory is torsion free, see \cite{BO, BO-CRAS, BO-JFA}.
+Notice however that the Chern-integrality condition is fulfilled for low dimensions (2D and 3D) and it was also proved in all even dimensions whenever the relevant $K$-theory is torsion-free, see \cite{BO, BO-CRAS, BO-JFA}.

 {\it Acknowledgements}.
-The authors wish to thank Jean Bellissard for his encouraging comments and remarks on the first version of this paper and for providing the detailed history of the gap-labelling conjecture, which have now been incorporated into the introduction.
-The authors also thank Herv\'e Oyono-Oyono and Guo Chuan Thiang for helpful discussions.
+The authors wish to thank Jean Bellissard for his encouraging comments and remarks on the first version of this paper and for providing the detailed history of the gap-labelling conjecture, which has now been incorporated into the introduction and also Appendix \ref{history}.
+The authors also thank Herv\'e Oyono-Oyono, Paolo Piazza and Guo Chuan Thiang for helpful discussions.
 MB thanks the participant feedback on his talk at the {\em Workshop on KK-theory, Gauge Theory and Topological Phases}, at the Lorentz Center, Leiden, 6-10 March, 2017.
 Particular thanks to M. Braverman, E. Prodan, R. Nest, J. Kellendonk, R. Meyer.
-VM thanks the participant feedback on his talk at the {\em 2nd Australia-Japan conference on Geometry, Analysis and their Applications}, Shirahama hotel, Japan, 2-3 February, 2017.
-Particular thanks to T. Kato and S. Matsuo.
+VM thanks the participant feedback on his talk at the {\em 2nd Australia-Japan Conference on Geometry, Analysis and their Applications}, Shirahama hotel, Japan, 2-3 February, 2017.
+Particular thanks to T. Kato and S. Matsuo. {{Finally, the authors sincerely thank the referees for their in-depth reading of the first version of this paper and for their helpful comments and suggestions.}}\\

-MB thanks the French National Research Agency for support via the ANR-14-CE25-0012-01 (SINGSTAR), and VM thanks the Australian Research Council for support via ARC Discovery Project grants DP150100008 and DP130103924.
+MB thanks the French National Research Agency for support via the ANR-14-CE25-0012-01 (SINGSTAR), and VM thanks the Australian Research Council for support via the ARC Laureate Fellowship FL170100020.